 If you want to ensure your children (and grandchildren) from a previous marriage or relationship receive an inheritance upon your death, a postnup lawyer can explain the legal options available to you via a postnuptial agreement.
 You can also use a postnup to clarify who the beneficiaries of any life insurance policies would be in the event of your death.

 It’s important to note that the state of Texas does NOT allow married couples to address issues pertaining to child support or child custody in a premarital or postnuptial agreement.
-Child custody and child support in Texas would need to be addressed in conjunction with a divorce case or modification and ensure the best interests of the child are prioritized.
+Child custody and how much is child support in Texas would need to be addressed in conjunction with a divorce case or modification and ensure the best interests of the child are prioritized.

 A postnuptial agreement is considered a legal contract in Texas, and it would be enforceable and legally binding as long as the contract was drafted properly and meets certain conditions required by the state.
 That’s why it’s so important to hire an experienced postnuptial agreement lawyer to help you draft and file your postnup in accordance with Texas law.